 You can access all of Magoosh's content online via a laptop, tablet or your phone.
 Its dashboard is personalized to you and makes suggestions based on your progress to keep you on track.

-They are currently offering a great discount though this link - $149 for 6 mo access - and for this low price you won't find a better deal anywhere!
-Plus they will offer a refund you if you don't improve your score (5 point score guarantee) and offer a 7 day free trial.
+They are currently offering a great discount though this link - 7 day free trial and only $179 for 6 mo access - and for this low price you won't find a better deal anywhere!
+Plus they will offer a refund you if you don't improve your score (5 point score guarantee).

 The cons?
 Only three practice tests which is lower than other courses.
 You can take more than 3 but it'll use more of your practice questions.
 If you combine it with the book above, you'll have the same number of practice tests as other courses.